 Once you get away from your abuser, you may not know what legal options are available to you.
 Other than filing a restraining order, what can you do to protect you and your loved one?
 There are two parts to the domestic violence process in New Jersey, and both have serious consequences for violators:

 - The family court case can lead to permanent restraining orders that will protect you and your family from your abuser.

-New Jersey domestic violence lawyer Anthony Carbone works quickly and fights hard to make sure you and your family safe by:
+Jersey City domestic violence lawyer Anthony Carbone works quickly and fights hard to make sure you and your family safe by:

 - Proving the abuse against you meets the criteria for domestic violence.

-- That a restraining order is securely in place without the fear of the victim facing his/her abuser in court.
+- File for the permanent restraining order, so the victim avoids facing his/her abuser in court.

 If you were severely injured, you might be able to file a personal injury claim against your abuser to pay the medical bills and pain and suffering.
 Most of all, our domestic violence attorney will make sure you will never be hurt again by your attacker.